agombolay/ribose-map/README.md

 **Goal**: To create a user-friendly bioinformatics toolkit to analyze ribose-seq libraries

 <p align="justify">
 <b>Background</b>: The original scripts used to analyze Ribose-seq libraries required Platform Load Sharing Facility (LSF) workload management software to run properly.
 To enable the user to efficiently analyze their sequenced ribose-seq libraries, I have created an updated, streamlined version of the Ribose-seq analysis pipeline that does not depend on LSF.
 This pipeline has been designed to run on any Linux platform, and it consists of both Bash scripts and R scripts.
-The pipeline includes a script to automatically download all required input files, the appropriate directory structure (as a GitHub repository), and the required software.
+The pipeline includes documentation on how to automatically download the required input files, the appropriate directory structure (as a GitHub repository), and the required software.
 </p>

 <p align="justify">